mqtthiqs/at-doc/docs/index.md

   directly interacting with the musical material ("Le faire et l'entendre"), everything in _Atelier_ is real-time, interactive and modulatable: no planning required; just be guided by what you hear.
-* **Just tools:** Every module has simple and easy to understand functions: everything is observable and documented, nothing is a black box.
+* **Just tools:** Every module has simple and easy to understand functions: everything is observable and documented, nothing is a black box; there is no wrong way to use them.
 Just by playing, you will learn how things work, and discover new uses for the tools.
-Play it simple or build something complex; we are just giving you the tools to do so.
+Keep it simple or build something complex; we are just giving you the tools to do so.
 * **Classics, reinvented:** _Atelier_ is a reinvention of the venerable GRM Tools 3 suite: while respecting and preserving the underlying philosophy, it bears no single line of code in common with its older sibling.